jcaillon/valet/docs/content/_index.md

     link="showcase"
     icon="shield-check"
     title="Build professional CLI tools"
     subtitle="Valet gives you the framework and functions required to **build awesome tools, effortlessly**, in bash.
-Get everything you expect from a good CLI software (e.g. git, docker...) in a few lines of bash code." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-md:hx-min-h-[340px]"
+Get everything you expect from a good CLI software (e.g. git, docker...) in a few lines of bash code and YAML configuration." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-md:hx-min-h-[340px]"
     style="background: radial-gradient(ellipse at 50% 80%,rgba(21,19,110,0.15),hsla(0,0%,100%,0));"
   >}}